Aug 17, 2011

 13-25 Church Street, Marylebone London, NW8 8DT

-Spend an afternoon rummaging through the moderately-priced silver-plated flatware, antique maps, and prints found in the stores and vendors tucked along Camden Passage, a quaint cobblestone alley in London’s Angel neighborhood.
+Camden Passage, a quaint cobblestone alley in London's Angel neighborhood.
 Uproot treasures ranging from one-of-a-kind finds to vintage mass-produced gems.
-If you’re lucky, you’ll also find fabulous design-y souvenirs such as antique tea sets and furniture adorned with the Union Jack.
+If you're lucky, you’ll also find fabulous design-y souvenirs such as antique tea sets and furniture adorned with the Union Jack.
 Hit the streets early and enjoy brunch at the Breakfast Club (31 Camden Passage), a sunny yellow stop that boasts delicious breakfast foods with an American spin.

 Camden Passage, off Upper Street, N1 5ED

-It’s well worth pushing your way through Camden Market‘s obstacle course of hagglers selling kitschy tourist bric-a-brac, to make it to The Stables, a converted horse hospital where dealers sell their antique and vintage wares out of wooden stalls.
-Open daily, it’s a great spot to find vintage threads; It’s the weekends that attract antique dealers and shoppers!
+Camden Market's obstacle course of hagglers selling kitschy tourist bric-a-brac, to make it to The Stables, a converted horse hospital where dealers sell their antique and vintage wares out of wooden stalls.
+Open daily, it's a great spot to find vintage threads; It's the weekends that attract antique dealers and shoppers!
 For a mid-shopping break, head to the charming cafe in the back of the downstairs area for a traditional tea for two.

 Chalk Farm Road, (opposite junction with Hartland Road), London, NW1 8AH